 Every Sunday morning from mid June, Rob Alexander of City of Hull AC will be leading training runs for all abilities around West

 Hull.
 All are welcome and no one is left behind or left alone.
-Details will be uploaded in the news feed of this section and
+The schedule is below, but to keep up to

 - Make Time

 You will need to allow time to train for a marathon, especially towards the final months when your training runs will last hours rather than minutes.

 Make sure you discuss your choices with your family so that everyone knows what you would like to do.
 Try to plan your space and time for running into

 your daily/weekly schedule as you would do any meeting - in that way you are less likely to skip it.

 First time marathon runners or beginners shouldn't try to do too much, too soon.
 Even before you do any specific marathon programme it's important to